Ozempic and Victoza are both glucagon-like peptide 1 (GLP-1) agonists that are used in the treatment of type 2 diabetes.

 They help people better manage their blood glucose (sugar) levels, lower A1c levels, improve insulin sensitivity, and fight insulin resistance.

-• Their mechanism of action is similar, increasing insulin secretion and sensitivity, which helps with better blood sugar control and may lead to weight loss despite neither being FDA-approved for this purpose.
+- Both drugs increase insulin secretion and sensitivity, which helps with better blood sugar control and may lead to weight loss.

-• Both drugs come with potential side effects, such as gastrointestinal issues and more serious concerns like pancreatitis and an increased risk of thyroid cancer.
-It’s important to discuss these risks with your healthcare provider.
+- Both drugs come with potential side effects, such as gastrointestinal issues and more serious concerns like pancreatitis and an increased risk of thyroid cancer.

 What are the active ingredients in Ozempic vs. Victoza?